Businesses and Charities across Shipley attended an event organised by an MP to learn how they can help more disabled people into work.

 “As somebody who employs someone with disabilities myself, I wanted to organise this event to encourage a debate on disability employment within the business community, through sharing ideas and ways of working.
 I had good feedback from businesses and I am sure we can all work together to create and sustain employment opportunities for disabled people.
 Not only is it good for businesses to take on highly qualified people it is good for people looking for employment but who previously may have been held back due to circumstances.”

-Mr Davies, along with representatives from the Department for Work and Pensions, Jobcentre staff and Barclays Bank gave presentations at the event on Friday in Bingley.
+Mr Davies, along with representatives from the Department for Work and Pensions, Jobcentre staff and Barclays Bank gave presentations at the event on Friday in Baildon.
 Ten different stalls were manned to answer any questions employers had, including how to access Government funding grants to help disabled employees.

 According to research 73 per cent of employers who made work-related adjustments said it was easy to do so.